aiven/devportal/docs/platform/howto/disk-autoscaler.rst

 Configure with Aiven CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the :doc:`Aiven CLI client </docs/tools/cli>` to configure disk autoscaler on your service by running the following command:
+You can use the :doc:`Aiven CLI client </docs/tools/cli>` to configure the maximum additional disk storage allowed for autoscaling purposes on your service.

+Run the following command passing a desired maximum additional disk storage as PARAMETER_VALUE_IN_GB:

 .. code-block:: bash

-   avn service update -c service disk autoscaler.PARAMETER_NAME=PARAMETER_VALUE SERVICE_NAME
+   avn service integration-endpoint-update -c autoscaler.MAX_ADDITIONAL_STORAGE=PARAMETER_VALUE_IN_GB SERVICE_NAME

-For updating max additional disk storage: avn service integration-endpoint-update

 Disable disk autoscaler
 -----------------------